decisionintelligence/TFB/docs/tutorials/steps_to_develop_your_own_method.md

 ## Steps to develop your own method

-This is a tutorial to develop your own method.
+This is a tutorial for developing your own method.
 You can refer to the following steps: